 You can also compress photos online to significantly reduce their file size.
 It’s also possible to change the pixel dimensions of your images using our Resize tool.
 What’s more, you can use the Blur tool to blur part of an image (for example, the breasts) as some social media platforms prohibit showing nipples, for instance.
 You can blur any part of an image and the blurred area will look quite smooth and unobtrusive.

 It’s important to watermark your images if you want to protect them from unauthorized use as well as promote your brand.
-Fortunately, you can easily do that with our desktop app that can watermark up to 50,000 images in one go.
+Fortunately, you can easily do that with our free watermark app that can process up to 50,000 images in one go.
+More details here - How to watermark photos.

 Conclusion